Simon Sharpe

 Postdoc, National Institutes of Health, 2002-2006

 Simon Sharpe obtained his BSc in Cell Biology and Biochemistry at the Memorial University of Newfoundland in 1997.
 After obtaining a PhD from the biochemistry department of the University of Western Ontario in 2002, he joined Robert Tycko’s group at the NIH as a postdoctoral fellow – using solid state NMR to determine the structures of peptide-antibody complex and integral membrane proteins involved in the pathogenesis of HIV-1.
-Dr. Sharpe joined the program in Molecular Structure and Function at The Hospital for Sick Children and the Department of Biochemistry in 2006, where his research interests include self-assembling proteins (amyloid formation in degenerative diseases, elastomeric proteins, and others), protein-membrane interactions and integral membrane proteins.
+Dr. Sharpe joined the program in Molecular Structure and Function at The Hospital for Sick Children and the Department of Biochemistry in 2006, where his research now includes structure/dynamics studies of self-assembling proteins (eg. amyloid formation in degenerative diseases, elastomeric proteins, and others), protein-membrane interactions, and biological phase separation.

 Social Media